 coins to be strung together to create a higher value and for easy

 transportation.
 This practice continues still today with

 for protection against sickness and death.
-See also
+It can often be seen in

 Fan Li (范蠡)

 the Chinese god of business, who is also a civilian

 Descriptive umbrella term that can refer to any of several different kinds of